Samuel Robinson (sea captain): Canadian Pacific

-Great Kanto earthquake
+Great Kantō earthquake

 When the 1923 Great Kantō earthquake struck Yokohama at a little after noon on 1 September 1923, Captain Robinson was aboard the Empress of Australia.
 He was finalising routine preparations for a scheduled departure later in the day; but the greatest natural disaster in modern times was about to reorder those priorities.
 He would be credited with saving the ship, his crew and passengers, and more than 3,000 others during the unfolding catastrophe.

 The Empress of Australia earned international acclaim and recognition for her captain because it was the ship which was able to offer the most help in evacuating the devastated metropolis of Tokyo.
 In the chaos which developed after the ground stopped shaking, Robinson kept his ship near the quay at Yokohama in Tokyo Bay for the next twelve days, providing such help as he and his crew were able to offer.

 The ship remained anchored off Yokohama for several days, and then she sailed for the port of Kobe laden with refugees.

 Robinson's own contributions were minimized in the report he prepared for the Canadian Pacific home office.
 He displayed a seemly modesty in this summary: